laurieroy/rubygems/README.md

 # RubyGems - Work in Progress

-This is a [code along](https://www.udemy.com/course/ruby-on-rails-6-learn-20-gems-build-an-e-learning-platform) by [Yaroslav Shmarov](https://github.com/yshmarov) to build a e-learning platform.
+This is a [code along](https://www.udemy.com/course/ruby-on-rails-6-learn-20-gems-build-an-e-learning-platform) by [Yaroslav Shmarov](https://github.com/yshmarov) to build an e-learning platform.

 It includes several gems I've used on other projects that I wanted to understand better.

 [Try the Demo!](https://laurie-rubygems.herokuapp.com/ ) It's hosted on Heroku so it might take a few seconds to spin up.

+### Technology Used:

 Rails 6.1.3.1 |
-ruby 2.7.2 |
+Ruby 2.7.2 |
 PG |
 Bootstap 4.6 with FontAwesome |